KyleKing/mdformat-mkdocs/tests/format/fixtures/abbreviations.md

 *[HTML]: Hyper Text Markup Language

 Potentially other content

+- Which needs to be formatted
+  - 2x indent
 .
 The HTML specification is maintained.

 *[HTML]: Hyper Text Markup Language

 Potentially other content

+- Which needs to be formatted
+    - 2x indent
 .